 When their perceptions of expectations, scope, and policies clash, they will interpret that clash in a personal manner.
 Then conflict becomes inevitable.
 After all, when employees are unsure of what is expected of them, how can they be expected to perform in the best possible way?
 They can’t.
 That is why detail and clarity are so important.

 4. Be Clear to Battle Fear

 In departing from the past and moving toward newer regulations, many will worry about loss of respect, face, and status.
-One example of this could be a lack of skill or knowledge that was perhaps protected or hidden by older regulations, and an employee may fear that these inadequacies or incompatibilities are about to be exposed.
+One example of this could be a lack of skill or knowledge.
+This lack may perhaps be protected or hidden by older regulations.
+An employee may fear that these inadequacies or incompatibilities are about to be exposed.
 Similarly, change also brings concerns of being able to adapt to the new requirements.
 This is especially true with technology.
-Those that are not as technologically savvy may take longer to learn new systems and feel extremely intimidated and agitated.
+Those that are not as technologically savvy may take longer to learn new systems.
+They may feel extremely intimidated and agitated.
 Many will also worry that more will be required of them once the new changes are in place, and they are not sure how to meet those requirements.

 5. Promote a Company Culture of Adaptability- and Demonstrate It Yourself

 To do well as a leader within your company and to build an adaptable team, you need to be able to accomplish five things.
 For the most part, what that means is that you need to create a corporate culture that recognizes the opportunity in every challenge.
 As you accompany and support your employees through organizational change, remember that change related challenges are opportunities for growth.
 Highlight that in every conversation, meeting and communication.
 And furthermore, don’t forget to believe in it yourself, truly and whole-heartedly.